15831944/School-Project_Particle-Swarm-Optimization/README.md

 # [School Project] Particle Swarm Optimization
-Find the best solution of the meth function with particle swarm optimization method
+This program simulates the process which finding the best solution of the Ackley function with particle swarm optimization method
 ## Object function : Ackley function
 ![img](img/equ.png)